yllvar/yllvar/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is Iqbal and I am a master's student majoring in Economic at the [London School of Economics and Political Science (LSE)](https://www.lse.ac.uk/).
-I also have a background in Machine Learning from the University Technology Malaysia.
+Hello, my name is Iqbal and I have Economic from [London School of Economics and Political Science (LSE)](https://www.lse.ac.uk/).
+I also have a background in Machine Learning Programming from the University Technology Malaysia.
 I have experience in quantitative trading, algorithm development, multichain blockchain development, and consulting for Web3 projects.

 - 🔭 I’m currently researching at the intersection of economics, machine learning, and blockchain technology.
 - 💬 Brainstorm with me over technology, algorithms, and blockchain projects.
 - 📫 How to reach me: yllvaranwar@gmail.com
 - 😄 Pronouns: bro
-- ⚡ Fun fact: I'm always up for a game of chess!
+- ⚡ Fun fact: No idea is a bad idea until it become bad!
 - 📝 Resume: Currently unavailable.

 **Languages and Tools:**